Updated: Mar 2

 Along with the parts of the truck that will be inspected, you will need to make sure you have the proper paperwork and identification, which we will go over in more detail later in the article.

 If you are driving during the annual CVSA Roadcheck Inspection Blitz, there is always one element of the truck that will get special attention.
-This year’s inspection blitz will be held May 17-19 with a focus on anti-lock braking systems (ABS) and cargo securement.
+This year’s inspection blitz will be held May 16-18 with a focus on anti-lock braking systems (ABS) and cargo securement.

 Make sure your truck is well maintained